National Broadcasting Television (Greece): Role

 The role of EIRT was broadcast nationwide information and entertain the Greek people.
 In fact, the EIRT was an instrument of the junta to get in the part of the Greek people, not controlled by the military but by the Greek people during the junta.

 Headquarters

-The station initially broadcast from its studios in the Zappeion, but they were not sufficient enough and they moved to the current headquarters of ERT, Broadcasting House in Northeastern Athens.
+The station initially broadcast from its studios in the Zappeion, but they were insufficient and they moved to the current headquarters of ERT, Broadcasting House in Northeastern Athens.

 The year prior to its closure in 1975, Broadcasting House in Northeastern Athens was inaugurated in 1974 to house EIRT.
-It was constructed from 1968 to 69, and housed the new station.
+It was constructed from 1968 to 1969, and housed the new station.
 Prior to its inauguration in 1974, it broadcast from the Mourouzi Studios in 1968.

 After the Junta, closure and successor

 After the fall of the junta, the EIRT legalized and showed the fall of the junta and the return of Constantine Karamanlis.
 In 1975, it was succeeded by the newly created state broadcaster ERT.